EnTT 3.15.0

 delegate(instance, 42);

-In this case, it's not possible to deduce the function type since the first argument doesn't necessarily have to be a reference (for example, it can be a pointer, as well as a const reference).
+In this case, it is not possible to deduce the function type since the first argument does not necessarily have to be a reference (for example, it can be a pointer, as well as a const reference).

 Therefore, the function type must be declared explicitly for unbound members.